 Smaller lenders are able to move quickly, and they can offer a more personal service, too: Couch notes that Growth Lending assesses each application individually, tailors loans to qualifying companies and can look at businesses regardless of where they bank.

-So, for management teams asking where they can access funding amid an unprecedented crisis – particularly those who have already been rejected by major lenders – the answer may be to explore less well-known providers and look beyond the banks.
+So, for management teams asking where they can access funding amid an unprecedented crisis, the answer may be to explore less well-known providers and look beyond the banks.
 SMEs already know that small is beautiful, after all.